 Learning how to add two or more numbers?
 This appealing, child-made board game integrates, math, science, and the visual arts—using an Earth-friendly recycled box.

 Cut construction paper shapes to make a game path from start to finish.
-In some of the shapes, write directions such as "Move ahead 3 spaces" or "Go back 2 spaces" to make your game exciting!
+In some of the shapes, write directions such as "Move ahead 3 spaces" or "Go back 2 spaces" to make the game exciting!
 Lay out the game path and glue it to the top of the box.

 Form Crayola Model Magic® compound into random number generators by forming at least two little cubes.
 Press tiny dots in a contrasting color on every side.
 Model Magic fresh from the pack sticks to itself.

 Create several Model Magic insects for game pieces.
 Make one for each player.
 Sculpt real or imaginary creatures.
 Air-dry the Model Magic for about 24 hours.